Vegan Japanese

 Flip and finish

-Turn the bok choy over with tongs and sprinkle on the sesame seeds.
-Keep the heat high so the stems stay a little crisp while the leaves turn tender.
+Turn the pak choi with tongs and sprinkle over the sesame seeds.
+Keep the heat high so the stems stay lightly crisp while the leaves soften and turn tender.

 Searing bok choy in soy sauce and mirin while adding sesame seeds to the hot pan.